Flatman (character): Powers and abilities

-Flatman has the ability to stretch any part of his body to great lengths (although not nearly as long or complex as Mister Fantastic).
-He can withstand all forms of physical injury at a superhuman level, appear to be nearly invisible by standing at just the right angle and slip through very thin spaces, thanks to his nearly two-dimensional body.
+Flatman possesses the ability to stretch any part of his body to great lengths.
+He can withstand all forms of physical injury at a superhuman level, appear to be nearly invisible by standing at just the right angle and slip through very thin spaces, owing to his nearly two-dimensional body.
 He can also turn his entire body into any shape, including animals such as frogs or monkeys, in the style of origami.
-Initially, he never appeared to be able to assume a "normal" three-dimensional shape.
-However, in the ongoing series The Great Lakes Avengers, he reveals that he can assume that shape at will.
-He is also an excellent hand-to-hand combatant.
+Initially, Flatman never appeared to be able to assume a "normal" three-dimensional shape.
+However, he has since revealed that he can assume that shape at will.

+Additionally, he is also an excellent hand-to-hand combatant.

+Reception

+Critical response

+Comic Book Resources ranked Flatman 1st in their "10 Marvel Superheroes Who Are ISFJs" list, 6th in their "Great Lakes Avengers: Every Member" list, and 5th in their "10 Most Powerful Members Of The Great Lakes Avengers" list, Darren Franich of Entertainment Weekly ranked Flatman 24th in their "Let's Rank Every Avenger Ever" list.